Board of Trustees approves second master’s degree, continues Tuition Promise, welcomes new members

 February 1, 2023

 NEWBERRY — The Newberry College Board of Trustees has approved the addition of a second graduate program, continued the Tuition Promise for incoming students, and welcomed four new members in its Jan.
 27 meeting.

 The Master of Science in sport management and leadership is set to launch this summer, becoming the College’s second graduate-level program.
 The online degree program can be completed in as few as 12 months.

-“This program will equip students with the skills, knowledge and ability to succeed in a high-demand, growing field, from professional sports to education and municipal organizations,” said Dr. David Harpool, dean of online and graduate programs.
+“This program will equip students with the skills, knowledge and ability to succeed in a high-demand, growing field, from professional sports to education and municipal organizations,” said Dr. David Harpool, associate vice president for online and graduate programs.
 “Taught by expert faculty, sport management and leadership will offer hands-on experience in a flexible format at a competitive price.”

 The U.S. Bureau of Labor Statistics projects the sport industry to grow by $600 billion by 2025, with tens of thousands of new jobs created.
 The curriculum will include courses in leadership, change management, sport business, finance, marketing and public relations, and research.
 Tuition for the program is set at $575 per credit hour.
 The board also approved a discount for full-time College employees who enroll in the College’s graduate programs.